-So before you go through a bunch of old stinky spawn bags out, put them on a hook and give them a try, providing you can tolerate that smell!
+So before you go through a bunch of old stinky spawn bags out, put them on a hook and give them a try, provided you can tolerate that smell!

 How Long Does Roe Last?

-In the fridge un-cured fish eggs should last about 10 days before getting to stinky.
+In the fridge, un-cured fish eggs should last about 10 days before getting too stinky.

-As far as freezing eggs, I have pulled out non cured salmon eggs from the freezer after 3 years and caught fish on them, and the cured eggs should last a year or two longer.
+As far as freezing eggs, I have pulled out non-cured salmon eggs from the freezer after three years and caught fish on them, and the cured eggs should last a year or two longer.

-I also freeze, thaw and freeze my eggs over and over again with little to no problems.
+I also freeze, thaw and re-freeze my eggs over and over again with little to no problems.